mliyanagamage/Sprintify/README.md

 # Sprintify

-This script turns your trello cards which represent your story cards with user stories into sprint cards.
+This script turns your Trello cards which represent your story cards with user stories into sprint cards.

 ## How it Works